winitzki/scall/tutorial/programming_dhall.md

 The isomorphism between the types of `scan` and `scanMap` is analogous to the isomorphism between `foldLeft` and `reduce` proved in Chapter 12 of "The Science of Functional Programming".
 We will not show the full proof, as the focus of this book is on code.

-### Example: infinite trees
+### Example: possibly-infinite trees

-Another example of a greatest fixpoint type is a data structure representing infinite trees.
+Another example of a greatest fixpoint type is a data structure representing trees that may be finite or infinite.

 We will show the techniques required for implementing two versions of an infinite tree: a tree that has data in leaves and can be either finite or infinite; and a tree that has data in branches and is always infinite.
 Many other kinds of infinite trees can be implemented similarly with these techniques.